 CO1 Learning the fundamentals of software engineering concepts.
-2 CO2 X prototyping model, evolutionary models etc., 1 5 CO3 Applying the principles and techniques of software engineering in the architectural design, K1 detail design, and implementation of software applications.
+K5 Understanding common lifecycle processes such as waterfall model, spiral model, prototyping model, evolutionary models etc., K1 to CO3 Applying the principles and techniques of software engineering in the architectural design, detail design, and implementation of software applications.
 CO4 Developing the software using different testing concepts.
 CO5 Evaluating the ability of students to perform various lifecycle activities like Analysis, Design, Implementation, Testing and Maintenance.